Sustaining Small business through waste reduction

 Waste reduction strategies have incredible benefits for businesses of all types and sizes to improve bottom lines and support long-term growth, while also strengthening local communities & environments.

-Reducing costs through reducing waste
+Reducing costs BY reducing waste

 “The Herald Review/Itasca